 *I originally published this post in November 2017.
 I’ve updated the hideous images and the rambling article.
 I’ve also removed the corn syrup from the original recipe.*

-There are arguments as to whether or not the French created the dish in New Orleans or if it was created in the backwoods of Alabama.
-What no one debates, though, is that pecan pies are a very Southern dessert.
-Pecan pie is the state pie of Texas.
-That much is also true.
-Since there are so many pecan farms here, it would make sense.
+There are arguments as to whether or not the French created the pecan pie in New Orleans or if it was created in the backwoods of North Carolina.
+What no one debates, though, is that pecan pies are a very classic dessert.
+Pecan pies are actually the state pie of Texas, too!

-The ingredients in my pecan pie are eggs, semi-sweet chocolate, unsalted butter (not pictured), pecans, maple syrup, dark brown sugar, vanilla extract, bourbon, kosher salt, and cinnamon.
-After mixing, it all pours into and bakes in blind-baked mealy pie dough.
+To make this bourbon chocolate pecan pie, you need large eggs, semi-sweet chocolate (or chocolate chips), unsalted butter (not pictured), pecans, maple syrup, dark brown sugar, vanilla extract, a touch of bourbon, kosher salt, cinnamon, and a batch of my mealy pie dough.

-Maple pecan pie is a sugar pie.
-Which means it is primarily some sort of sugar filling made thick with eggs.
-Often, the preferred sugar is corn syrup.
+Maple pecan pie is a sugar pie or a sugar filling made thick with eggs.
+Often, the preferred sugar is light or dark corn syrup.

-I don’t have anything against corn syrup, but I started veering away from using it in recent years.
-Now I don’t use corn syrup in it at all.
-Corn syrup is used in pecan pie to prevent the crystallization of the brown sugar in the filling.
-Because corn syrup is an invert sugar, it keeps the filling from becoming grainy.
-For me, I found that I was okay with the texture of my pecan pie filling after using maple syrup (also an invert sugar, though not as much as corn syrup is).
-Maple syrup is a natural product that has a much better flavor than corn syrup does.
+Corn syrup prevents the crystallization of the brown sugar in the filling.
+Corn syrup is an invert sugar that keeps the filling from becoming grainy.
+I found that I was okay with the texture of my pecan pie filling after using maple syrup).
+Maple syrup is a natural product with a much better flavor than corn syrup.

-Choose pecan halves for this recipe.
-You can use pecan pieces, but you won’t be able to decorate the top all pretty and junk.
+Pecan halves are the best type for this pecan pie recipe.
+You can use whole pecans or pecan pieces, but you’ll either have to chop them longer with the former or be unable to decorate the top with the latter.
 If you have no interest in decorating the top of your maple pecan pie, then, by all means, grab the pecan pieces.

 With the pecan halves, you will chop them as part of the prep, so be mindful of those extra five or ten minutes you’ll dedicate to that.

-Adding bourbon to your pecan pie will not make it taste like alcohol.
-There’s not enough bourbon in this recipe to do that.
+Adding bourbon to your pecan pie will not make it taste like alcohol because this recipe doesn’t contain that much bourbon.
 The addition of dark chocolate also adds another dimension of flavor that balances out the alcohol.
-Sweet brown sugar, maple syrup, and the pecans all work together- along with the bourbon- to make this a not-to-sweet, not at all boozy pie.
+Sweet brown sugar, maple syrup, and pecans work with the bourbon to make this a not-to-sweet, not-at-all-boozy pie.

 Maple syrup is not the same as pancake syrup.
-If you want to use pancake syrup, you might as well use dark corn syrup because it’s the same thing.
-The only difference between the two is that pancake syrup has maple flavoring added to it.
-Maple syrup is the real deal sap of a maple tree.
+If you want to use pancake syrup, you should use dark corn syrup because it’s the same thing.
+Maple syrup is the sap of a maple tree.
+Dark corn syrup is high fructose corn syrup with flavoring and color added.

 There are different grades of maple syrup.
-The syrup is taken through various tastes and color grades in a boiling process that condenses the sugary sap.
-Ranging from Fancy to Grade B, the sugar goes from light and vanilla-flavored to a deep and dark robust flavor.
-My favorite is the Grade A or Grade A Amber- both of which sit right in the middle of maple-y deliciousness.
+The sugar goes from light and vanilla-flavored to a deep and dark robust flavor ranging from Fancy to Grade B. My favorite is the Grade A or Grade A Amber- both of which sit right in the middle of maple-y deliciousness.

-Choose whichever grade fits your budget, but please avoid using pancake syrup in this.
+Choose whichever maple syrup fits your budget, but avoid using pancake syrup in pecan pie recipes.

-The best type of crust to use for any custardy or sugar pie is a Mealy Pie Dough.
+A Mealy Pie Dough is the best type of crust for any custardy or sugar pie.
 This pie dough- also called Pâte Brisée– has waterproof characteristics that help it resist becoming soggy as it bakes under the runny pie filling.
 You will need half of the recipe or one 10-ounce disc of mealy pie dough for this maple pecan pie.
-You can also use store-bought, pre-made pie dough.
-Roll the dough out into a 12-inch circle and line your 10-inch pie tin with it.
-Line your pie tin and flute the edges however you like.
-An edge crimped with the tines of your fork works just fine, too.
+You can also use store-bought pie crust or prepared pie crust.
+Roll the dough into a 12-inch circle on a lightly floured surface and line your 10-inch pie dish with it.
+Flute the edges of the pie crust dough however you like.

-Once your tin is filled, prick a few holes in the bottom of the pie dough with the tines of your fork, then place it into the fridge to firm up the butter in the dough.
+Once your pie plate is filled, prick a few holes in the bottom of the pie dough with the tines of your fork, then place it into the fridge to firm up the butter in the dough.
 The fork holes help vent the dough while the chilling firms the butter in the dough.
-That way, as the pie bakes, it’s strong enough to hold its shape, resulting in a flaky, beautiful crust.
+That way, as the pie bakes, it’s strong enough to hold its shape, resulting in a beautiful flaky crust.

-After chilling the dough to firm it up, place a parchment or foil liner inside of it.
-Just cut out a circle that’s 2-inches larger than your pie tin.
-Set the liner inside of the pie shell and pour ceramic pie weights or dried beans into the liner.
+Remove the refrigerated pie crust from the fridge and place a parchment or foil liner inside it.
+Just cut out a circle 2 inches larger than your pie pan.
+Set the liner inside the pie shell and pour ceramic pie weights or dried beans into the liner.

 Bake the pie in a 425°F (218°C) oven for 10 minutes.
-Remove the pie shell from the oven and carefully lift out the liner with the weights in it.
+Remove the pie shell from the oven and carefully lift out the liner with the weights.
 The top of the dough will be opaque since it’s been covered.

-Return the pie shell to the oven for another 10 minutes to bake the top until it looks flaky and slightly blistered.
+Return the pie shell to the oven for another 10 minutes to bake the bottom of the crust until it looks flaky and slightly blistered.
 If there are really large bubbles, try to press them down with your fingertips or the back of a spoon.

 Decrease the oven temperature to 350°F (177°C).

-Beat these with an electric hand mixer at high speed for 3 minutes.
-You want the mixture to look thick and light brown, almost like a chocolate mousse.
+Add the room-temperature butter, brown sugar, ground cinnamon, and salt to a large bowl.
+Use an electric hand mixer set at high speed to beat the ingredients for 3 minutes.
+The mixture will look thick and light brown, like chocolate mousse.

 Add the maple syrup, bourbon, and vanilla extract to the bowl.
 Blend these in at low speed until the mixture looks opaque and is thick like pudding.